 Museums IP Network

 NMDC’s work on Intellectual Property is guided by the Museums IP Network.
-The Network is made up of copyright and legal specialists based within the UK’s major museums (as well as the British Library and The National Archives).
+The Network is made up of copyright and legal specialists based within the UK’s major museums (as well as the British Library, British Council and the Royal Academy).